noiseprotocol/noise_spec/noise.md

    responder accepted the zero-RTT message.

- * If `type == 1` in the responder's first response then the responder failed to authenticate the initiator's zero-RTT message and is performing a fallback handshake.
+ * If `type == 1` in the responder's first response then the responder failed to decrypt the initiator's zero-RTT message and is performing a fallback handshake.

 Note that the `type` byte doesn't need to be explicitly authenticated (either as